Katharine Isabelle: Career

 Obsessed with death and morbidity, and afraid of adulthood, Ginger Fitzgerald, portrayed by Katharine Isabelle of American Mary fame, only gets worse when she's bitten by a lycanthrope and the transformation into a wolf begins.
 She gradually becomes aggressive and over-sexualised, loses her relationship with her sister, grows pointy teeth and sprouts hair in really weird places.
 She even grows a tail that she actually attempts to cut off.
 It takes a big set of cojones to try to cut off any body part.
 Ultimately though, the film is interesting because it examines the dichotomy between Ginger's humanity and her animalistic side.

 Jessica Roakes of The Toast also mentions the metaphorical nature of the character saying "Ginger's body has betrayed her by menstruating.
 This is a key tenet of the body-horror genre — the monstrous comes not just from the outside, but from within the human body, from infection or perversion or unwanted biological functions.
 In Ginger's case, it is her metamorphosis from girl to woman that renders her monstrous."

 Isabelle with Syvash Yoriko at the premiere of the short film Favorite People List, 27 January 2009.

 The actress also portrayed the character in the sequel Ginger Snaps 2: Unleashed (2004) and the prequel Ginger Snaps Back: The Beginning.

 Two years later, Isabelle appeared in the film Insomnia.
 In this detective thriller directed by Christopher Nolan, the actress played along with Al Pacino, Robin Williams and Hilary Swank.
-In 2012, Isabelle starred in the horror film twins Jen and Sylvia Soska American Mary.
+In 2012, Isabelle starred in the horror film American Mary from twins Jen and Sylvia Soska.
 American Mary premiered at the London FrightFest Film Festival on 27 August 2012.
 It received a limited theatrical run in the U.S. on 31 May 2013, and became available on video on demand on 16 May 2013.
 This role brought her many awards at various horror film festivals, including the "Fangoria Chainsaw Awards".

 In 2008, Isabelle received the Gemini Award for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Program or Mini-Series for her role in The Englishman's Boy.
 She later reunited with Perkins in Another Cinderella Story where they played the daughters of Jane Lynch's character.

 Cooperation with the gothic sisters continued in 2014 when Isabelle played a major role in their 2006 horror sequel, See No Evil 2.
 Later, she played a major role in the thriller Primate.
 In 2015, the film 88 starred Isabelle, after she played a cameo role in the film The Girl in the Photographs.

-Also, she played a small role in the short film Iteration 1 and one of the main roles in the action film Countdown in 2016.
+Also, she played the lead role in the short film Iteration 1 and one of the main roles in the action film Countdown in 2016.
 In 2019, Isabelle was cast as Vera Stone in the Netflix horror-drama series, The Order.